nishchitbh/Anomaly-Detection/readme.md

 ## Overview

 This repository contains a simple anomaly detection script implemented in Python.
 The main functionality is encapsulated in the `main.py` file.
 The script uses Gaussian distribution to detect anomalies in a given dataset.
 Additionally, there is a folder named `Notes` which includes Markdown and PDF notes providing further insights into anomaly detection.
+This implementation and notes are based on the course `Unsupervised Learning, Recommenders, and Reinforcement Learning` of specialization `Machine Learning Specialization` by `Deeplearning.ai`.

 ## Usage